Steele Regrets Publication Of Trump-Russia Dossier - UrduPoint

 Steele's submission to the London trial said he had actually completed two separate reports that were mistakenly published as one by BuzzFeed.

-A "pre-election" dossier compiled between June and October 2016 was commissioned by an opposition research firm that was initially hired by a conservative US newspapers and later by Clinton's election team.
+A "pre-election" dossier compiled between June and October 2016 was commissioned by an opposition research firm that was initially hired by a conservative US newspaper and later by Clinton's election team.

 Steele said he ended up providing copies of that report to the FBI and the US State Department because of its "national security implications".